Vonr/vonr.github.io/articles/why-rust.md

 to create a concise and easy way of manipulating data.

-Most collection types in Rust either have an `iter` method or implement `IntoIterator`, which craetes an `Iterator` over them.
+Most collection types in Rust either have an `iter` method or implement `IntoIterator`, which creates an `Iterator` over them.

 Once in an `Iterator`, you get access to a wide variety of helper methods to manipulate it such as `filter`, `map`, `skip`, and `take` among many more.